Evangelistic lifestyle. Evangelism course.

 Do you want to develop an evangelistic lifestyle?

 If you want to develop an evangelistic lifestyle, we have developed several free resources to help you on your journey.
-We also run a course called Developing a Supernatural Evangelistic Lifestyle (DASEL) , which equips people to get free to enjoy evangelism, discover their evangelistic identity and recognise God’s invitations into evangelistic moments.
+We also run a course called Developing a Spirit-led Evangelistic Lifestyle (DASEL) , which equips people to get free to enjoy evangelism, discover their evangelistic identity and recognise God’s invitations into evangelistic moments.

 Ask Holy Spirit what your next step is to develop an evangelistic lifestyle?